CMoebus/PCMs_SICP.jl/README.md

 Learners expecting a gamified learning environment (https://en.wikipedia.org/wiki/Gamification_of_learning) will be disappointed.
 This is a rather academic (dry ;) ) learning experience.
 So your intrinsic motivation in studying Julia should be rather high.

 The time needed is not trivial.
-We estimate that a newbee to programming needs 12 months (2 semesters) of self-studying SICP-chapter 1-2 (incl. studying our Julia-scripts plus solving the SICP-exercises in Julia) and further 12 months (2 semesters) for chapter 3-4 (incl. studying our Julia-scripts plus solving the SICP-exercises in Julia).
-Maybe MIT-students need only 50% of this time budget :)
+We estimate that a newbee to programming needs 12 months (2 semesters) of self-studying SICP and SICP.jl (the original SICP-book and our Julia-scripts).
+The time investment should be 1-2 hours per day.
+It is expected that some of the SICP-exercises should be solved..

 Ok, let's go !
 C.M.